 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
 Learn more about scholarships for the web analyst degree program at Wayne State College.

 Do you spend a good part of your day on the web and want to turn that passion for understanding the internet into a career?
 If so, consider the web analyst degree program at Wayne State College.
+You'll learn web content creation, how to manage the web presence of the organization, and e-commerce systems and practices.
 You’ll learn principles and concepts of computing along with organizational and business concepts.
 You’ll gain practical skills in the areas of computer programming, website development, introductory networking, systems development, hardware, operating systems, and databases.
 You’ll be able to work independently, as well as in groups across a range of diverse situations.
 With a computer information systems degree, you’ll be ready for a wide variety of careers in the information technology sector.
 Or, you can choose a more specific path in areas related to web and online services, website development, or user interface (UI) and application development.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey